LGSW/DS501/README.md

 # DS501
-Some codes of course projects
+Some codes of course projects.
-The course is "Introduction to Data Science"
+The course is "Introduction to Data Science".